Code-Institute-Submissions/soconne339-soconne338-project3_FebResub/README.md

 ## Validation

+The code has been fully validated with [Pep8online](http://pep8online.com/checkresult) and this returned a result of no issues.

 ## Credits

 - I would like to thank my mentor Guido Cecilio for his guidance throughout the whole project